swcarpentry/good-enough-practices-in-scientific-computing/index.md

     and kept under version control
     just like tools used to do simulation or analysis.

-This approach re-uses the version control toosl and skills used to manage data and software, and is a good starting point for fully-reproducible research.
+This approach re-uses the version control tools and skills used to manage data and software, and is a good starting point for fully-reproducible research.
 However,
 as [Stephen Turner commented][turner-comment-docs] during the production of this paper: